 It’s clear that businesses around the world are on the journey of digital transformation to keep up with modern demands.
-But many companies, when I first speak to them, only want to see their top performers, the best scores and the success stories, reflected in good-looking visualisations.
+But many companies, when I first speak to them, only want to see their top performers, the best scores and the success stories, reflected in good-looking visualizations.
 KPIs that paint a positive picture won’t tell you the whole story, let alone provide guidance for improvements.

-Why go to the effort and cost of making sense of your data and visualising it to tell yourself what you already know?
+Why go to the effort and cost of making sense of your data and visualizing it to tell yourself what you already know?
 Because the real value of emerging technologies is in their ability to tell you what you don’t know and to drive improvement through your understanding of failure.

 Positive feedback makes us happy

 A dashboard that is all ‘green ticks’ can hide potentially business-changing information and in turn, areas for improvement can go unnoticed.
-Visualising what needs improving helps establish where action is needed and the areas that will start to move the needle.
+Visualizing what needs improving helps establish where action is needed and the areas that will start to move the needle.
 Without this, you’re playing Battleship to decide on strategic and operational decisions.